entigolabs/entigo-infralib-agent/README.md

 ---

 > **In production since 2023.** Tested nightly against live AWS and Google Cloud accounts.
-Used by Estonia's Information System Authority (RIA), the Health and Welfare Information Systems Centre (TEHIK), and the Ministry of Finance IT centre (RMIT).
+Used by Estonia's Information System Authority (RIA), the Health and Welfare Information Systems Centre (TEHIK).

 ## What it does